pbabbicola/go-monitor/README.md

 ## Known issues and other comments

 Sometimes, there is a goroutine hanging around when you terminate the program.
 I haven't had time to profile it in depth.
 I'm pretty sure it's because I used a "fire and forget" go routine for the database writes, but I should have used another producer - consumer for the writes.

-I didn't add any metrics.
-I swear I know how to do Prometheus metrics at least, I maintained the metrics library at Ecosia.

 The dockerfile is a bit clunky but it should do the job.

-I have had a lot less time than I expected unfortunately due to sickness and other matters, but I feel like I've spent enough time on this task.

 You can potentially change the log output to use json, to make easier to parse.